Superalgos/Superalgos/README.md

 ```
 This will remove any shortcut files that have been installed.

 Then simply delete the `Superalgos` folder.
-There will be nothing left on your computor.
+There will be nothing left on your computer.

 # Welcome Tutorial